kzakrzewski1/DAV-project-22-23/README.md

-This project is focused on COVID-19 epidemic in Canada.
+This project is focused on visualizing the course of COVID-19 epidemic in Canada.

 Main results can be viewed in the form of interactive presentation (presentation.html) or a static poster (poster.pdf)